jyothishri184/Market-basket-Analysis/README.md

 ## Python Libraries Used
 - 🌟 Pandas
 - 🌟 Numpy
-- 🌟 Scikit-learn
-- 🌟 Pyspark
+- 🌟 Pyspark // changeeeeeeeeee

 ## Quick Start
 Follow these steps to get started with Market Basket Analysis: